Hong Kongers Bid Farewell To 'King Of Umbrellas'

 "I'm getting old.
 You have to forgive me, I just can't carry on any more," he said, adding he had suffered a stroke several years ago.

-"The most important thing for you is to stay smart... and learn to be eco-friendly," he added.
+"The most important thing for you is to stay smart... and learn to be eco-friendly," he added.umbrellas family business Qing Dynasty Sun Rise Company

 Legal Disclaimer: